 VI.
 Should any member withdraw his contributions, or should he become a beneficiary as the result of his own retirement, or die, he shall thereupon cease to be a member, provided, however, that the membership of any employee entering such classes of military or naval service of the United States as may be approved by resolution of the board of trustees, shall be considered to be continued during such military or naval service if he does not withdraw his contributions, and provided further, that any employee who enlists in or is inducted or drafted into the service of the armed forces of the United States in time of war including World War I between the dates of April 6, 1917 and March 3, 1921, inclusive, or while the provisions of Public Law 759, 80th Congress (Selective Service Act of 1948) or any amendment thereto or extension thereof shall be in effect, shall be considered as an employee under the provisions of this chapter and shall have all the benefits of section 28 of chapter 63, and the state shall contribute to the members' contribution fund such amounts as the employee would have been required to contribute if he had been serving the state during his service in the said armed forces in the same capacity as that in which he was serving at the time he joined the service; regardless of when he entered the United States armed forces or when he was released therefrom, provided such entry and release occurs during a time of war including World War I between the dates of April 6, 1917 and March 3, 1921, inclusive, or while the provisions of Public Law 759, 80th Congress (Selective Service Act of 1948) or any amendment thereto or extension thereof shall be in effect; provided, however, that any employee, whose contributions to the members' contribution fund are paid by the state under the provisions of this section, who withdraws from or ceases to be a member of the retirement system, may not withdraw any of the contributions made by the state under this subsection.
-No member who is otherwise entitled to military leave credits shall be deprived of this right if his return to covered employment is delayed beyond the 90 days after his honorable discharge if the delay is caused by a military service incurred illness or disability.
-No such credits shall be allowed to count toward a state retirement benefit beyond the period of first enlistment or induction into the said armed forces unless the individual involved is compelled to continue service under some mandatory provision.
+No member who is otherwise entitled to military leave credits shall be deprived of this right if his return to covered employment is delayed beyond the 90 days after his separation under conditions other than dishonorable if the delay is caused by a military service incurred illness or disability.
+Such credit shall not be allowed to count toward a state retirement benefit beyond the period of first enlistment or induction, but in no event beyond 4 years from the date of his original call to active duty in said armed forces except if his return to active duty in said armed forces or the extension of his period of service beyond 4 years is required by some mandatory provision and he shall present proof thereto satisfactory to the agency concerned.
 (1957, c.
-26)
+26. 1963, c.
+329, §§ 2, 3.)